VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Run the application again.
 You should see a capsule falling down from the top of the screen.
 I know, the capsule is black, but don't worry, we'll fix that later. 😉

-{% include _alert.html type:'success' title: "You learnt how to reposition the capsule in the scene using the <code>Transform</code> component's <code>Position</code> property.
-The capsule is now 8 units above the origin, giving you a better view as it falls." %}
+{% include _alert.html type:'success' title: "You’ve learned how to reposition the capsule in the scene using the <code>Transform</code> component's <code>Position</code> property.
+The capsule is now positioned 8 units above the origin, giving you more time to admire it as it falls into the void." %}

 ## Step 6: Add a Ground - Catch the Capsule! 🛑

 Now let's catch the capsule by adding some ground to the scene.
-Update the `Start` method to look like this:
+Update the `Start()` method to look like this so we can feel more grounded.

+You can replace the entire `Start()` method with the code below:

 ```csharp
 // Define the Start method to set up the scene